 The UCSF study, conducted by Dr. Donald Abrams and co-workers and released by the journal Clinical Pharmacology and Therapeutics in May 2007 compared use of (in which vapour is collected in a detachable bag with a mouthpiece for inhalation) to smoking in 18 volunteers.

-The subjects inhaled 3 different strengths of blow either as smoked cigarettes or vaporised using the Volcano.
+The subjects inhaled 3 different strengths of blow either as smoked cigarettes or vaporized using the Volcano.
 The analysts then measured the volunteers ‘ plasma THC levels and the quantity of expired carbon monoxide, which is considered a trustworthy marker for the unwelcome combustion products contained in smoke.

-The two techniques produced similar THC levels, with vaporization producing slightly higher levels, and were judged similarly efficient for administration of cannabinoids.
+The two techniques produced similar THC levels, with vaporization producing slightly higher levels, and were judged similarly efficient for the administration of cannabinoids.

 The massive difference was in expired carbon monoxide, with a sudden rise in carbon monoxide levels after smoking, while “little if any” increase was uncovered after vaporization.
 “This indicates little or no exposure to gaseous combustion toxins,” the analysts wrote.
 “Vaporization of weed does not end in exposure to combustion gases, and therefore is predicted to be much safer than smoking cannabis cigarettes.”

-herbalvaporizerworld.com wish to offer you fair and objective vaporizer reviews.
+herbalvaporizerworld.com wishes to offer you fair and objective vaporizer reviews.
 In our top 10 vaporizers review pages we give you a list of what we suspect are the finest available vaporizers on the planet.